 1. Scripture Study

-Enjoy classic Christmas stories and excerpted Christmas passages from classics.
+Enjoy reading treasured classic Christmas stories and excerpted Christmas passages from classics.

-Write lists & baking lists, create Christmas tags, write thank you notes, sign Christmas letters, sign Christmas cards, and even keep your own special Christmas Journal.
+Write Christmas lists & baking lists, create Christmas tags, write thank you notes, sign Christmas letters, sign Christmas cards, copy quotes. scriptures, poems by hand and even keep your own special Christmas Journal.

-7. Social Studies or Geography, Hisstory, and Culture
+7. Social Studies or Geography, History, and Culture

 Study Christmas traditions around the world and the history behind the carols.